UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 BMS-25 | Entering the driving state | The BMS must only enter the driving state from the init state after precharge or from the motor shutdown fault state after faults are cleared.
-BMS-26 | In the driving state | The BMS must calculate power limits and send them to the DCM over CAN at 1kHz.
+BMS-26 | Power limits calculation and sending (driving state) | - The BMS must calculate charge and discharge power limits based on cell temperatures and SoC to avoid exceeding a cell's defined limits. <br/> - The BMS must send the charge and discharge power limits to the DCM over CAN at 1kHz.
 BMS-27 | Exiting the driving state and entering the init state | Upon the opening of the contactors outside of an AIR shutdown fault, the BMS must exit the driving state and enter the init state.

 ### BMS Motor Shutdown Fault State <a name="BMS_MOTOR_SHUTDOWN_FAULT"></a>

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-BMS-28 | Exiting the motor shutdown state |  Once all motor shutdown and AIR shutdown faults are cleared, the BMS must exit the motor shutdown state and re-enter the previous state (init or driving).
+BMS-28 | Exiting the motor shutdown state | - Upon an AIR shutdown fault, the BMS must exit the motor shutdown fault state and enter the AIR shutdown fault state. <br/> - Once all motor shutdown faults are cleared, the BMS must exit the motor shutdown state and re-enter the previous state (init or driving).

 ### BMS AIR Shutdown Fault State <a name="BMS_AIR_SHDN_FAULT"></a>